MacaPecha/devsite-docs/guides/online-payments/checkout-api/v2/other-payment-ways.en.md

 ]]]

 <br>
 The response will show pending status until the buyer makes the payment.
-The payment voucher ID is the same as the Mercado Pago transaction ID.
+The payment voucher ID is the same as the Mercado Libre transaction ID.

 ```json
 [